C2SM/icon-vis/README.md

 Feel free to add your own routines or adding features to already existing ones.

 # Trouble shooting
 1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
-If they are not in the nc file, the information can be added with a grid file.
+If they are not in the nc file, the information needs to be added with a grid file.
+The error is likely to be: *ValueError: Can only plot 2-dimensional data!*

+    Solution: Add the path to a grid file in the config under the section 'var' with the option 'grid_file'.

+2. *ValueError: arguments without labels along dimension 'cell' cannot be aligned because they have different dimension sizes.*

+    Opposite problem: You need to remove the 'add_grid' option from the section 'var'.

-2. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*
+3. *ValueError: numpy.ndarray size changed, may indicate binary incompatibility.*

     Can be solved by reinstalling numpy:

         pip uninstall numpy

         pip install numpy

-3. *ValueError: Can only plot 2-dimensional data!*

-Your input file is missing grid information.
-Add the path to a grid file in the config under the section 'var' with the option 'grid_file'.

-4. *ValueError: arguments without labels along dimension 'cell' cannot be aligned because they have different dimension sizes.*

-Opposite of 2.
-You need to remove the 'add_grid' option from the section 'var'.